Knowledge Hub

 Relevant risks to be monitored and managed include:

-• Financial risk: Includes market price shifts, interest rate and foreign exchange movements, counterparty default, and longer-term factors like climate change.
+• Financial risk: This includes market price shifts, interest rate and foreign exchange movements, counterparty default, and longer-term factors such as climate change.

 • Operational risk: Covers errors in operations, cyber threats, computer outages, staff shortages and business continuity challenges.